Digital Video and Field Order

 Diagram 4 - 525-line Analogue and Digital Active Areas

-OE2 is the field sync pulse which marks the start of field 2.
+OE2 is the field sync pulse that marks the start of field 2.

 The ITU standards show the analogue active picture area starting half way through line 282 of field 2 and ending half way through line 263 of field F1.
 However, over the years the FCC have allocated the first few of these lines to non-picture data such as line 20 and 283 carrying source identification data, and line 21 and 284 carrying closed caption and program rating information.
 Consequently the analogue active area is now specified by the FCC to start at line 22 of field 1, with all the preceding lines being part of the Vertical Blanking Interval (VBI).
 In addition, line 22 which is in the FCC’s visible picture area has been authorised to carry “electronic verification of television broadcasts” to track which programmes and adverts are actually aired.